 Asia:

-As you can see, I got some drastic reductions and increases depending on what you’re looking at.
-My ping surely hit the sky, while my download/upload speeds were at an all-time low.
+As you can see, we got some drastic reductions and increases depending on what you’re looking at.
+Our ping surely hit the sky, while our download/upload speeds were at an all-time low.
 This explains why loading times with Opera VPN can be painfully slow on streaming portals.

-For a free VPN, this is nothing strange, which is why I always recommend premium choices.
-In this case, I’d say NordVPN is your best bet because it’s the fastest service on the market.
+For a free VPN, this is nothing strange, which is why we always recommend premium choices.
+In this case, we’d say NordVPN is your best bet because it’s the fastest service on the market.

 Is Opera VPN Good for Gaming?

-I touched on gaming a few minutes ago in the Opera VPN review for 2024.
-Let me elaborate on what I wanted to say.
+We touched on gaming a few minutes ago in the Opera VPN review for 2025.
+Let us elaborate on what we wanted to say.
 Namely, Opera VPN works only within the browser, so you can’t encrypt and secure your connection outside of it.

 If you were to play games this way, you’d notice no difference.
 Thus, the only way to test Opera VPN for gaming is through the browser or by using cloud gaming platforms like GeForce Now or PS Now.